kedro-org/kedro/docs/source/contribution/technical_steering_committee.md

 The term "Technical Steering Committee" (TSC) describes the group of Kedro maintainers.

 The TSC is responsible for the project's future development; you can read about our duties in our [Technical Charter](https://github.com/kedro-org/kedro/blob/main/kedro_technical_charter.pdf).
 We accept new members into the TSC to fuel Kedro's continued development.
-We keep a list [Kedro's current and past maintainers](https://github.com/kedro-org/kedro/blob/main/README.md#the-humans-behind-kedro) on GitHub.
+We list [Kedro's current and past maintainers](https://github.com/kedro-org/kedro/blob/main/README.md#the-humans-behind-kedro) on GitHub.

 In this section, we describe: